xuefei-wang/agent-super-opt/README.md

 2. Create your task specific prompts class with skeletonization

    Create a file under `prompts/` folder and wrap your task specific prompts following the pattern below, and provide comprehensive docstrings.
    ```
-   TaskPrompts -> TaskPrompts -> YourSkeletonizedTaskPrompts
+   TaskPrompts -> YourTaskPrompts -> YourSkeletonizedTaskPrompts
    ```
    You must also make a {task_name}_execution-template.py.txt file under `prompts/` folder.
 This file contains the execution template for your task, including data loading, model initialization, and evaluation.